PostHog/meta/requests-for-comments/2025-03-14-dw-testing-production-data.md

 syncing gets regressed.
 These sources are still important and should be incorporated into the test plan as it matures.

 ## Higher Level Goals

+- Provide confidence in the continuous operation of data warehouse syncs and queries for incremental changes to the data warehouse product across a broad spectrum of sources, joins, and queries.
+- Facilitate the transition of our source code to use more robust inheritance and more generic/unified sets of operations, while ensuring that we don't regress on existing functionality as we do so.
+- Determine if the keys and secrets we are using will work ahead of time in production and nothing gets regressed in the process.

+## Testing Goals

 - Determinism - We do not want to randomly sample sources/schemas in order to test against.
 This list of tests should grow over time, but remain consistent for feature development.
 - Repeatability - A failure one run should fail the same way the next run, A success should also be repeatable.
-- Not Ignorable - A scheduled out of band test can and will be ignored, so this test sequence should run as part of CI.
+- Not Ignorable - A scheduled out-of-band test can and will be ignored, so this test sequence should run as part of CI.
+  We shall have a designated label in CI called `dw-integration-suite` that will trigger CI to run these tests.
 - Uses "real" data - Not anchored to "test" datasets that fail to capture the madness of the real world.
 - No Perf Degradation - We don't wish to interfere with any production workloads or queries.
 - No Cost/CPU Impact - We don’t wish to run any out of band testing workloads that would impact a live service, with the possible exception of testing our own services that are in the purview of PostHog.

 ## Types of Actions to Test

 - Syncs
     - Incremental
     - Full table